dborth/snes9xgx/README.md

 Note the extra `wiiu/` nesting compared to Wii: the native Wii U app folder is kept separate from vWii's own `apps/` folder so the two can coexist on the same SD card without colliding.

+> ⚠️ **Run the latest Aroma.** This port is only tested against, and only intended to work on, whatever the current Aroma release is at the time you're reading this.
+We can't promise it'll behave — or even boot — on an old Aroma build or an outdated Wii U system version.
+If something looks wrong, updating Aroma first is the right move before reporting it.

+**Recommended companions, installed through the same Wii U Homebrew Guide:**

+- **[Mocha](https://github.com/wiiu-env/MochaPayload)** — an Aroma component that gives Cafe OS access to USB storage (FAT32/exFAT/NTFS).
+Without it, USB drives simply won't show up as a load/save option on the native build; SD still works fine either way.
+- **[Bloopair](https://github.com/GaryOderNichts/Bloopair)** — lets you pair non-Nintendo Bluetooth controllers (Switch Pro Controller, Joy-Con, DualShock/DualSense, Xbox controllers, and others) to your Wii U as if they were a Wii U Pro Controller.
+Handy if you don't have a GamePad or Pro Controller handy.
+Bloopair works at the system level within the native Wii U environment and doesn't apply inside vWii.

 #### vWii (Wii Homebrew Channel, inside Wii U)

 1. Follow the **[Wii Homebrew Guide](https://wii.hacks.guide/)** to install the Homebrew Channel in vWii — the process runs from inside the Wii U's Wii mode and is otherwise the same as on a standalone Wii.